nineinchnick/trino-openapi/README.md

 | [GitHub REST API](https://docs.github.com/en/rest)                                                | `GITHUB_TOKEN`               |
 | [DataDog API](https://docs.datadoghq.com/api/latest/)                                             | `DATADOG_URL`                |

+## Schema mapping

+The following rules are used to map the OpenAPI schema to SQL tables and columns:
+* Paths are mapped to tables; table names are paths, with `camelCase` converted to `snake_case` and special characters (like `/`) converted to underscores.
+* SQL operations are mapped to HTTP methods:
+  * SELECT uses GET or POST, if no GET is available;
+  * INSERT uses POST or PUT;
+  * UPDATE uses PATCH or POST;
+  * DELETE uses DELETE.
+* All request parameters are mapped to columns, including path, query, and header parameters.
+* Fields of the HTTP OK (200) response type are mapped to columns.
+* Fields of the request body are also mapped to columns, if a POST request is used for SELECT.
+* All columns are disambiguated - if a field with the same name but a different data type appears in the response and parameters, it'll be mapped to multiple columns, with numeric suffixes (`_2`, `_3`, etc.).
+Request body fields have a `_req` suffix.

 ## Build

 Run all the unit tests: